jerhon/honlsoft-v2/blog/2021/2021-03-13-c-sharp-9-records.md

 While C#9 has introduced quite a few new great features, the ```record``` keyword  is by far my favorite.
 It greatly reduces the number of lines of codes I need to write and maintain.
-This gives me more time to focus on business logic instead of needless plumbing!
+This gives me more time to focus on business logic instead of needless plumbing.

-I love these types of efficiencies in newer versions of the C# language!
+I love these types of efficiencies in newer versions of the C# language.